 The 2nd line

-Text: (The subject is in a state of) Kun4 (being besieged) amidst food and drink, the bright red kneecap has just come; it is advantageous (or appropriate) to undertake the preparation of sacrifices for a ceremony (亨祀); it is ominous to undertake a venture; (there will be) no calamity (or fault).
+The subject is in a state of Kun4 (being besieged) amidst food and drink.
+The bright red kneecap has just come; it is advantageous (or appropriate) to undertake the preparation of sacrifices for a ceremony (亨祀).
+To undertake a venture is ominous; there will be no calamity (or fault) other than that .

 Enjoyment in the midst of adversity is physically ideal since one doesn’t lack food or drink.
 However, mentally, one is besieged because one's aspirations cannot be carried out, and one is also exhausted by endless banquets and entertainment.
 A new job has just been assigned, but it is not yet the right time to realise one's aspirations.
 For the time being, it is appropriate to demonstrate one’s sincerity and trust by preparing sacrifices for a ceremony and wait for the good fortune that will ensue from this (at position 5).
 It is ominous to take aggressive action; one will be free from calamity if one can act accordingly.

 The bright red kneecap refers to the noble attire of the king, and what a courtier sees when he kneels in front of the king to receive an offer.
 Line 2 is that which originally came from position 6 of hexagram Pi (12), the shrine's position.
-Here it is taken for an assignment coming from the country, which has been just conferred.
+Here it is taken as an assignment from the country has been just conferred.